Swart-lab/bleties/docs/miltel.md

 putative `chromosome_breakage_site` in the `type` column (column 3).
 Because this is a feature of zero length, the `start` and `end` fields (columns 4 and 5) are equal, and the junction is to the right of the coordinate, following GFF convention.

-The `score` (column 6) counts the number of telomere-bearing reads clipped at that specific coordinate.
+The `score` (column 6) reports the breakage score, which is the number of telomere-bearing reads clipped at that specific coordinate, divided by the total read coverage at that coordinate (as reported in the `average_coverage` attribute, described below).

 The `attributes` (column 9) contain the following fields: